-Black Politics in America from the Revolution to the Civil War negro votes in
+Black Politics in America from the Revolution to the Civil War thousand negro votes in

-INCOLN IS SURE TO BE DEFENTED.-The Same Court has decided in the Dred Soci e that negroes are not citizens of the Unite tes.
-The Senate and House of Represent in Courses are both anti-Lincoln and y open the electoral returns and course the S. They will, of course, throw out the
+INCOLN IS SURR TO BE DEFEATED.-The Same Court has decided in the Dred Soci e that negroes are not citizens of the Unite tes.
+The Senate and House of Represent in Congress are both anti-Lincoln and y open the electoral returns and court the es.
+They will, of course, throw out the